bencalder/urbit-constitution-client/README.md

 #### `toAddress(name)`
-Returns an int of the ship's Urbit address
+Converts an Urbit ship name to its address

 #### `toShipName(address)`
-Converts an Urbit address to a ship name
+Converts an Urbit address to its ship name

 #### `valGalaxy(galaxy)`